maxim-petlyuk/image_picker/README.md

    ```

    # Features
+   - support of loading image files from some external sources as google disk, google photos - you will get the real file path as a result;
    - encapsulated the logic with permissions.
 No need to write boilerplate code in your project;
    - work with FileProvider is already in the library.
 Don`t worry about it;
-   - support the mode **"don`t keep activity"**
+   - support the mode **"don`t keep activity"**;
-   - can be used from fragment or activity
+   - can be used from fragment or activity;

    # Usage
    The main class that has control over the pick process is **RxFilePicker**.